 - The implication that the boss was possessed by the green contractor demon.

-- The Law: The orange woman going insane after Doughnut Sheriff gets fired, by hijacking an ice cream truck, driving through the town without any regard for whatever or whoever is in the way, and threatening to kill the Doughnut Sheriff's boss (a sentient bucket of fried chicken).
+- The Law: Mrs. Parham going insane after Doughnut Sheriff gets fired, by hijacking an ice cream truck, driving through the town without any regard for whatever or whoever is in the way, and threatening to kill the Doughnut Sheriff's boss (a sentient bucket of fried chicken).

 - The Sheriff himself had some rather creepy facial expressions when trying to prove that he's cool.
 It doesn't help that he has teeth but not lips, basically giving him a Slasher Smile by default.

-- The Burden: Chris Morris and the pile of hair that's not him (though that's more Squick or Nausea Fuel, considering the opening scene of Principal Brown waxing himself).
+- The Burden: Chris Morris and the pile of hair that's not him (though that's more Squick or Nausea Fuel, considering the opening scene of Principal Brown waxing himself for Miss Simian).

 - The montage of Gumball and Darwin playing with "Chris Morris," where the song keeps jumping back and forth between a feel-good song about friendship to Gross-Up Close-Up shots of hair with a horrible buzzing noise blaring each time.
 It's disgusting and creepy all at the same time.